-Backups of tables using storage engines other than NDB, as well as of all other database objects which are not tables, must be made using some other method, such as mysqldump.
+Backups of tables using storage engines other than NDB, as well as of all other database objects which are not tables, cannot be made using MySQL Cluster Manager, and must be made using some other method, such as mysqldump.
 (See mysqldump - A Database Backup Program.)

 Rolling restarts.
 Currently, all cluster nodes must be running in order to perform a rolling restart using MySQL Cluster Manager.
-However, MySQL Cluster itself requires only that at least one management server and all data nodes are running (in other words, any mysqld processes and any additional ndb_mgmd processes can be stopped).
+However, MySQL Cluster itself requires only that at least one management server and all data nodes are running (in other words, any mysqld processes and any additional ndb\mgmd processes can be stopped).
 In such cases, you can perform the rolling restart manually, after stopping the MySQL Cluster Manager agent.